FCO/Red/docs/tutorials/cookbook.md

 $post.author
 ```

-it's pre-fetched when the `$post` is gotten from database.
+it's pre-fetched when the `$post` is gotten from the database.

 And to list all posts from a given Person: